 But how do you do that?

-I’ve interviewed over 200 managers as I’ve started Lighthouse and had countless informal conversations with others and an all too common theme has been an aversion to discussions about their team’s goals out of a fear of not knowing how to have them.
+I’ve interviewed hundreds of managers as I’ve started Lighthouse and had countless informal conversations with others.
+An all too common theme has been an aversion to discussions about their team’s goals out of a fear of not knowing how to have them.
 Let’s end that excuse today.

 How to Talk About Personal Goals with Your Team